QUESTIONS? I'VE GOT ANSWERS.

 The only things I will take note of are key details that are extra-special, like a charm on your bouquet, if you want a first look with a parent or guardian, if you're doing a surprise for your guests during your first dance, etc. These are things I can be mindful about and carve into my custom timeline for your day so I can be ready as they happen.

-You can read more of my thoughts on my blog post about the topic to answer this FAQ in depth.
+You can read more of my thoughts in this blog post to answer this FAQ in depth.

 • How many hours of coverage do I need?